mohitshri14/Karma/README.md

 # Karma
-This is master personal use
+This is master personal project